Hybrid vs Petrol: Full Running Cost Breakdown in NZ (2026)

 Are hybrids really cheaper in NZ?

 Yes.
-Especially for city driving, hybrids save hundreds to thousands per year in fuel.
+Especially for city driving, hybrids can save hundreds to thousands per year in fuel compared to similar petrol vehicles.

 Do hybrids cost more to fix?

-No. In many cases, hybrids cost less due to reduced mechanical wear.
+No. In many cases, hybrids can cost less to maintain because engine and brake wear can be reduced.

 Is petrol still a good choice?

 Yes.
-Petrol cars remain excellent for open-road and long-distance driving.
+Petrol cars remain a practical option for open-road and long-distance driving, especially where hybrid benefits are smaller.